-Whether students take center stage or stay behind the scenes, the theatre arts program
+Whether students take center stage or stay behind the scenes, the theatre program

 cultivates their theatrical skills with classes in acting, design and theatre history.